YJW1999/SIMD-Accelerated-Fast-Furious-Transformation-FFT-/README.md

 Limitations:

 The 'arm_neon' has a limitation of 128 bits maximum size of SIMD register.
-If using AVX2 256 bits register in 'immintrinsic.h' instead, 2x more elements can be processed at the same time which can further increase the performance for roughly 30-40% proposed.
+If using AVX2 256 bits register in 'immintrinsic.h' instead, 2x more elements can be processed at the same time which can further increase the performance by roughly 30-40% proposed.

 References: